 Travel to, from, and within Ireland overland

 Ireland has well-developed road and rail networks, both of which are easy ways to get around the country, and between Ireland and Northern Ireland.
 By sea, you can reach Ireland on ferries sailing from northern France, Wales, and England.
 There are also ferry connections between Scotland and Northern Ireland – while these are technically domestic UK ferries, they offer another good way to reach Ireland overland as you can go by sea from Scotland to Northern Ireland and continue by train (or road) from Belfast to Dublin and elsewhere in Ireland.
-With these ferry and train connections, an Interrail pass (for Europeans) or a Eurail pass (for non-Europeans) is a good way to travel to Ireland overland as part of a wider European trip – and your pass gets you 30% discounts on the routes shown here and here.
+You can search and book all these ferries online here.
+With these ferry and train connections, an Interrail pass (for Europeans) or a Eurail pass (for non-Europeans) is a good way to travel to Ireland overland as part of a wider European trip – and your pass gets you 30% discounts on the ferry routes shown here and here.

 Neither Ireland or the UK are members of the Schengen area, though they are both EU members – at least for the time being, but probably not for much longer.
 Instead of Schengen, they are part of a 2-country Common Travel Area; what this CTA essentially means for travellers is that if you are legally in either the UK or Ireland you can travel freely to the other (and back) under the terms (visa or entry stamp) on which you originally entered, without it counting as an entry / departure or getting any stamps.
 Basically, the Ireland / Northern Ireland border is an open border and you don’t pass through any customs or immigration.